Hair Loss in Menopause

 For many women, hair is a part of the body that we can control, and we can cut it off or shape it as we want.
 Hair is an expression of our personality and our image.
 In severe hair loss, women may feel less feminine, less strong, and it affects the self-confidence of a person.

 The average menopause age is around fifty and women notice changes in their hair for months or years.
-As a very common symptom, the volume and structure of the hair starts to look bad, and for some women it is seen that the hair does not grow as much as previously.
+Commonly the volume and the structure of the hair seems to look bad, also some women notice that their hair is not growing as much as before.
 After you wash your hair, you can see more hair in the sink, and you may encounter fallen hair on your brush.

 Some women may deeply come out with hair thinning on top of the head and the sides.
 This is defined as female type hair loss.
-In some cases, complete hair loss in men, which goes up to balding, is rarer in women and usually results from medical treatments such as chemotherapy.
+A full hair loss that men suffer from and end with baldness is rarely notice in women, and if this happened to women it would be as a result of some medical conditions for example chemotherapy.

-Female type hair loss is a common phenomenon and increases with age and varies with ethnic groups.
+FPHL is a very common phenomenon and its increase because of many factors for instance, age and varies across ethnic groups.
 Although it can be seen at any age, it most commonly occurs after menopause.
-Although estrogen has a protective role and helps to keep the hair in ‘growth stage’, it does not mean that hormones alone should be shown as a cause for such hair loss.
+Although estrogen has a protective role and helps to keep the hair in ‘growth stage’, it does not mean that hormones alone should be shown as a factor or reason behind hair loss.

-Age itself is a factor, although women can care for hair with cosmetic products, hair loss is a symptom of the aging process that we can not always control.
+One of the main reason is age, even if women are using cosmetic product to avoid the hair loss but in the end growing older is a tough condition we cannot control it.
 Genetic factors also have an important role in female-type hair loss, and hair loss in both men and women has been found to be linked to the family.
 Stress also has a place in hair loss.
-Some medicines may also have the same effect.
+Medications may have side effects.

 Is there anything wrong?